Echo Ridge October 2018 v2

 Echo Ridge is more of an economy map than it is a rushing map.
 I have been trying rushing strategies more recently and I am

 realizing that Echo Ridge is indeed limited!
-My next map will have a threatened HQ capture from the get-go in order to explore
+My next map (or an updated version of ER will have a threatened HQ capture from the get-go.

 Advance Wars is (c) 1990-2001 Nintendo and (c) 2001 Intelligent Systems.
 All images are copyright their respective owners.